Financial-Times/o-test-component/readme.md

 This module should not be used by any teams other than Origami.

 Each release of this component is used to test a different scenario in the Origami services and tools.

----

-## Contact

-If you have any questions or comments about this component, or need help using it, please either [raise an issue](https://github.com/Financial-Times/o-test-component/issues), visit [#origami-support](https://financialtimes.slack.com/messages/origami-support/) or email [Origami Support](mailto:origami-support@ft.com).

 ----